The-OpenROAD-Project/micro2022tutorial/README.md

-## Demo 2: Analyzing your design using OpenROAD
+## Demo 2: Analyzing Your Design Using OpenROAD
 Follow along as the presenter demonstrates how to observe design metrics.

 This demo will look at the metrics reported for `nangate45/gcd`.
 If you haven't already, run the